workshopper/workshopper-adventure-test/README.md

 In this example-structure two exercises will be tested: `hello_world` and `baby_steps`.
 The names are simplified version of the names returned by `$ <tutorial> list`.
 Any "valid" test has to pass, any "invalid" test has to fail.

 ## Status-QUO
 At the moment it works better than not but there are quite a few things that could and should be improved.
-Looking forward to help.
+Help, feedback, suggestions for improvement warmly welcome!